gemesa/gemesa.github.io/_posts/2025-11-18-fake-chrome-updater.md

 ## Executive summary

 The [analyzed sample](https://bazaar.abuse.ch/sample/59bb681961028642190f780266e2932a0f928b6ec44881165e1cecd0988c8029/) is a [Sketchware Pro application](https://github.com/Sketchware-Pro/Sketchware-Pro/blob/68334a917e01bf040b51684c61137cf75af848dd/app/src/main/assets/debug/SketchApplication.java) disguised as a Chrome updater with obfuscated strings.
-After start, it immediately shows an "This app can't run on your device." alert and when the user taps the "OK" button, it exits.
+After start, it immediately shows a "This app can't run on your device." alert and when the user taps the "OK" button, it exits.
 In the background it runs `logcat` commands without privilege escalation (`su`), meaning it cannot capture system-wide logs.
 It only grabs its own app's output, which from a spyware perspective makes it useless.
 There is no other functionality implemented.

 ![app preview]({{site.baseurl}}/assets/fake-chrome-updater/preview.png){:.small-image}